Costa Concordia captain "in fighting mood" in Italian court

-GROSSETO, Italy, Oct 18 (Reuters) - The Italian captain of the Costa Concordia, Francesco Schettino, took the witness stand in a pre-trial hearing on Thursday, refusing to accept sole blame for sinking the cruise liner with the loss of 32 lives.
+GROSSETO, Italy (Reuters) - The Italian captain of the Costa Concordia, Francesco Schettino, took the witness stand in a pre-trial hearing on Thursday, refusing to accept sole blame for sinking the cruise liner with the loss of 32 lives.

 Schettino is accused of manslaughter, causing the shipwreck and abandoning ship before the evacuation of more than 4,000 passengers and crew was complete.
 He has admitted making mistakes but says he should not be the only person blamed.